SiclaitGitHub/configure-ad/README.md

 5. Open up ICMP traffic on DC1's firewall using wf.msc application on DC1

+ICMP (Internet Control Message Protocol) is a network protocol used to send error messages and operational information about IP (Internet Protocol) network communication.
+It is an integral part of the Internet Protocol Suite and operates at the Network Layer (Layer 3) of the OSI model.
+ICMP is typically used by networking devices, routers, and hosts to communicate network-related information and perform various network management functions.

 - Open Windows Defender Firewall application by typing "wf.msc" in the Start menu search bar.
 - Select "Inbound Rules" in the top left corner of the "wf.msc" application on DC1.
 - Click on the "Protocol" column to sort data.